rafalwysocki/graphomic/README.md

 ##### `.neighbors(node, excludeId,, callback)`

 Returns list of all neighbors for given node.
 `excludeId` - node id which should be excluded in resulted list, if `null` doesn't exclude anything.
-Convinet when implementing some algohritms.
+Convenient when implementing some algorithms.

 ## Node